jrtownse/ch5-ha-bridge/README.md

 # Crestron CH5/HomeAssistant Bridge

 > [!warning]
-> This project is in its early stages and is not yet ready for production use.
-Code is ugly, things are structured
-> weirdly, nothing is documented, and there are no tests.
 >
-> **This project is not affiliated with or endorsed by Crestron.** It is very likely that Crestron will not like this
+> **This project is not affiliated with, endorsed by, or supported by Crestron.** It is very likely that Crestron
-> project at all, and will probably not support anything we do here.
-We use a number of undocumented features and
+> will not like this project at all, and will not support anything done as part of it.
+This project uses a decent
-> systems that we _probably_ should not be touching.
+> number of undocumented features that are subject to change at any time for any reason.
 >
-> I *highly* recommend that you do not use this project in a paying client's home, or in any other situation where
-> someone will get mad if this doesn't work as intended.
+> DO NOT USE THIS PROJECT FOR PAYING CLIENTS OR DEPLOY IT IN A PROFESSIONAL ENVIRONMENT.
+This project makes
+> *absolutely zero promises* as to its stability and reliability, and use in production environments ***will***
+> cause significant trouble when something inevitably breaks.
+This is NOT a replacement for a properly-configured
+> and competently-programmed Crestron control system.

+> [!caution]
+> This project is still under active development, and nothing should be considered stable at this time.
+Significant
+> work is still necessary before this is ready to use outside of lab settings.

+The `ch5-ha-bridge` aims to bridge the gap between Crestron tablets (such as the TSW-xx60 and TSW-xx70 product lines) and open smart home projects like Home Assistant.
+It works standalone, meaning there is no need for a central processor or any controlled programming.
+Everything lives, to the best of its ability, within the context of a tablet operating standalone.

 This project aims to bridge the gap between Crestron tablets (e.g. the TSW xx60 and xx70 product lines) and Home Assistant, allowing deep integration without needing a control processor or the ability to do custom programming on a Crestron system.

-It leverages [Crestron's CrComLib][crcomlib] to interact with the tablet and its joins, and uses MQTT to speak to Home Assistant(or, realistically, any other consumer that wants MQTT).
-The initial project was built using [Crestron's React template][ch5-react] and then adapted to make things slightly simpler.
+To this end, this project makes extensive use of [Crestron's CrComLib][crcomlib] to interact with the tablet and its joins, and uses MQTT to speak to Home Assistant or any other MQTT consumer.
+Many of the insights in this project came from staring at CrComLib's code and throwing various things at the wall in an attempt to make things work.

+This project makes use of the [CH5 React TS Template][ch5-react] as its base.

 [crcomlib]: https://github.com/Crestron/CH5ComponentLibrary
 [ch5-react]: https://github.com/jphillipsCrestron/ch5-react-ts-template/